codejedi-ai/CS452ROTOS-SMP-MekkanaOS/k4/quest/Hand in QuestPDF.md

 This code contains a clock server and related functions to manage time and delays in a real-time system.

-#### `clockNotifier()`
+#### `clock_notifier()`

-- **Description**: This function registers as "clockNotifier" and awaits events with an event type of CLOCKINTID.
+- **Description**: This function registers as "clock_notifier" and awaits events with an event type of CLOCKINTID.
 When such an event occurs, it sends a message to the clock server, requesting the current time.

 #### `clock_server()`